OmkarPathak/ResumeParser/README.md

 # ResumeParser
 A simple resume parser used for extracting information from resumes

+Note: This is just a wrapper around the pyresparser.
+The actual source code for the parsing can be found here: [https://github.com/OmkarPathak/pyresparser](https://github.com/OmkarPathak/pyresparser)

 # Installation

 - For extracting text from various documents we use [pdfminer](https://github.com/euske/pdfminer) and [docx2text](https://github.com/ankushshah89/python-docx2txt) modules.
 Install them using: